Biology

 BIO 368 Seminar: Understanding Climate Change through Plant Biology and the Arts (3 Credits)

-Understanding human induced climate change is one of the greatest challenges of our time.
+Understanding human induced climate change is one of the greatest challenges of this time.
 This course approaches the topic from two different ways of knowing: plant biology and the arts.
 These paired approaches ground this course in the scientific underpinnings of climate change and its impact on biological life, creating a space to engage with what climate change means—for students, for the greater human community and for the earth.
-At the same time, students will explore how complex scientific content and deep existential challenges can be effectively communicated to the broader public.
-They will learn how plants physiologically interact with and respond to environmental change, read/discuss primary literature and relevant art works, and create/workshop art, popular science articles and/or data visualizations centered on climate change and its consequences.
+At the same time, students explore how complex scientific content and deep existential challenges can be effectively communicated to the broader public.
+They learn how plants physiologically interact with and respond to environmental change; read and discuss primary literature and relevant art works; and create and workshop art, popular science articles and data visualizations centered on climate change and its consequences.
 Prerequisites: BIO 130 and BIO 132.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 15.
-Juniors and seniors only.
 Instructor permission required. {N}

 Fall, Variable